hevnsnt/cotcha/README.md

 ## Hardware Construction
 I will be updating this section soon.
 Basically the instructions are "build it".

-* Battery leads go to 3V3 (3.3v) and GND.
+* Connect Lipo Battery to Lipo Charger
-* Lipo Charger is connected to VIN and GND of battery.
+* Connect Battery Out on LipoCharger to 3V3 (3.3v) and GND on D1 Mini

 If you want sound:
 Connect the '+' lead of the piezo to GPIO 4 (D2 on WeMos D1 Mini) and '-' lead to Ground.